What Does Connotation Mean? (with Examples)

 Easy Examples of ConnotationThe examples below all denote an adult female, but they have different connotations (i.e., additional associated ideas).
 In all examples in this section, the connotations are shaded.

-- She's an adult.
-(Connotation: a sensible woman)
+- He's an adult.
+(Connotation: a sensible man)

-- She's a real woman.
-(Connotation: a curvaceous woman)
+- He's a real man.
+(Connotation: a robust or strong man)

 Positive and Negative Connotations of Words with Similar DenotationsHere are some more examples of words with a similar denotation but different connotations: